MicrosoftDocs/sql-docs/azure-sql/virtual-machines/linux/dh2i-high-availability-tutorial.md

 - Install .NET 3.1 on all the Linux-based VMs that are going to be part of the cluster.
 Follow the instructions documented [here](/dotnet/core/install/linux) based on the Linux operating system that you choose.
 - A valid DxEnterprise license with availability group management features enabled will be required.
 For more information, see [DxEnterprise Free Trial](https://dh2i.com/trial/) about how you can obtain a free trial.

-## Install SQL Server on all the Azure VMs that will be part of the availability group
+## Install SQL Server on Azure VMs in the availability group

-In this tutorial, we are setting up a three node Linux-based cluster running the availability group.
+In this tutorial, you create a three node Linux-based cluster running the availability group.
 Follow the documentation for [SQL Server installation on Linux](/sql/linux/sql-server-linux-overview#install) based on the choice of your Linux platform.
 We also recommend you install the [SQL Server tools](/sql/linux/sql-server-linux-setup-tools) for this tutorial.

 > [!NOTE]
 > Ensure that the Linux OS that you choose is a common distribution that is supported by both [DH2i DxEnterprise ( See Minimal System Requirements Section)](https://dh2i.com/wp-content/uploads/DxEnterprise-v20-Admin-Guide.pdf) and [Microsoft SQL Server](/sql/linux/sql-server-linux-release-notes-2019#supported-platforms).
 >
 > In this example, we use Ubuntu 18.04, which is supported by both DH2i DxEnterprise and Microsoft SQL Server.

-For this tutorial, we are not going to install SQL Server on the Windows VM, as this node is not going to be part of the cluster, and is used only to manage the cluster using DxAdmin.
+For this tutorial, we aren't going to install SQL Server on the Windows VM, because this node isn't going to be part of the cluster, and is used only to manage the cluster using DxAdmin.

 After you complete this step, you should have SQL Server and [SQL Server tools](/sql/linux/sql-server-linux-setup-tools) (optionally) installed on all three Linux-based VMs that will participate in the availability group.

-## Install DxEnterprise on all the VMs and Configure the cluster
+## Install DxEnterprise on VMs and Configure the cluster

-In this step, we are going to install DH2i DxEnterprise for Linux on the three Linux VMs.
+In this step, install DH2i DxEnterprise for Linux on the three Linux VMs.
 The following table describes the role each server plays in the cluster:

 | Number of VMs | DH2i DxEnterprise   role | Microsoft SQL   Server availability group replica role |
 |--|--|--|